blankblank blank

 Stamping Geotagged Photos With XMP Location And Coordinates

-4/26/09: GPStamper is now a commercial program; there’s a trial version that will stamp a single photo only.
+4/26/09: GPStamper is now a commercial program; there’s a trial version that runs for 30 days, and free versions are available for non-commercial scientific work and surveys.

 I posted earlier on GPStamper, a handy free utility that takes a geotagged photo and prints the coordinates and time it was taken at on the bottom of the image, saving a copy of it losslessly (no degradation of the original JPG image), leaving the original image untouched.
 Mike Lee, the author of GPStamper, writes to say that he’s upgraded the program with a few new features: